jdart1/arasan-chess/README.md

 - -c: specifies the number of threads to use (default is 1).

+- -f: specifies a position file (FEN) to load on startup

 - -t: shows some debugging output in the UI window or log file.
 To enable debug output, you also need to use the "-debugMode true" switch if using xboard/Winboard, or the "debug=true" option if using Arasan